Will I be refunded if Glaudax cancels a tour?

 What about locks and security?

-- Overnight your bike will be stored under cover in a secure room or building at or close to the hotel/guest house.
+Overnight your bike will be stored securely under cover at or close to the hotel/guest house.
 Please note that in some instances this facility may not be accessible by unconventional cycles such as tandems or trikes – in that case your cycle will be locked overnight in the Glaudax van.